20 of the best modern novels of the 21st century

 The Overstory by Richard Powers (2018)

-The Overstory is a Pulitzer Prize winner and, at least in my eyes, one of the best modern books of the century so far.
+The Overstory is a Pulitzer Prize winner and, at least in my eyes, one of the best novels of the 21st century so far.
 It’s a paean to the vast, interconnected, and magnificently intricate world that we depend on in so many ways: the world of trees.

 In this stunning and ambitious novel, Richard Powers weaves together interlocking fables that range from antebellum New York to the late twentieth-century Timber Wars of the Pacific Northwest and beyond.